AndreassenLab/MicroSalmon/README.md

 -h, --help Shows help message and exits

 Search terms can be provided as an argument, or by giving a file with one search term per line, or both, in which case all terms from both inputs will be used:
--q QUERY, --query QUERY                Query IDs, one or more mature miRNA IDs separated by semicolons, e.g -q ssa-let-7a-4-5-3p;ssa-let-7a-3-5-5p
+-q QUERY, --query QUERY                Query IDs, one mature miRNA ID or a list of mmultiple mature miRNA IDs in wuotes separated by spaces, e.g -q "ssa-let-7a-4-5-3p ssa-let-7a-3-5-5p"
 -i QUERY_FILE, --query_file QUERY_FILE Query filename.
 Must be a list of mature miRNA IDs, one per line.
 At least one of Input_File or Query is required.

 Misc parameters: